maomlab/ML4DrugDiscoveryCourse/lab_05_supervised_ML/README.md

 ## Run scripts line by line
 Notes:
-  1) All code should be run from this directory not the 'src' directory
+  1) All code should be run from this directory (lab_05_supervised_ML) not the e.g., the 'src' directory
   2) Look at the extension to figure out where to run the code
      * `.sh` -> shell
      * `.R` -> R